Q. HOW DO I MAKE A MASK?

 Q: WHAT ABOUT SUNDAY SERVICES OR LARGE GATHERINGS?

-In light of recommendations from the CDC and the World Health Organization, as well as our governor who are all advising against large pubic gatherings of all kinds (not just churches), we will offer an ONLINE SERVICE ONLY THROUGH APRIL 12.
+In light of recommendations from the CDC and the World Health Organization, as well as our governor who are all advising against large pubic gatherings of all kinds (not just churches), we will offer an ONLINE SERVICE ONLY UNTIL FURTHER NOTICE.
 We are doing so out of an abundance of caution and out of care for the most vulnerable in our community.
 We are not panicked and we are not afraid; we are hoping to be a part of helping the situation instead of contributing more harm.
 We trust that God is using even this for our good and for His glory.
 With this news in mind, I want to help you in several additional ways:

 Here’s how you can join our service online.